-The Company entered into sale-leaseback transactions in various years involving certain restaurant properties that did not qualify for sale-leaseback accounting and as a result have been classified as financing transactions under SFAS No. 98, "Accounting For Leases".
+The Company entered into sale-leaseback transactions in various years that did not qualify for sale-leaseback accounting and as a result were classified as financing transactions under SFAS 98, "Accounting For Leases".
 Under the financing method, the assets remain on the consolidated balance sheet and proceeds received by the Company from these transactions are recorded as a financing liability.
 Payments under these leases are applied as payments of imputed interest and deemed principal on the underlying financing obligations.